dbus-cxx/dbus-cxx/doc/v2_migration.md

     object->create_method<double(double,double)>("Calculator.Basic", "add", sigc::ptr_fun(add) );
 ```

-You can use the [library-upgrade.sh](library-upgrade.sh) script to help automate this
+You can use the [auto-upgrade.sh](auto-upgrade.sh) script to help automate this

 ## Type Changes